Wasee-Ur-Rehman/Database-Systems-Course-Content/README.md

    git clone https://github.com/<username>/DatabaseSystems-CourseContent.git
 2. Navigate through the organized folder structure to find the required materials.

+## Disclaimer on Reference Books/ Content:
+Some of the **reference books/Content ** included in this repository are for educational purposes only and have been uploaded to assist students in their learning journey.
+These books are not owned by the repository maintainers.
+All credit for these books goes to the original authors and publishers.

 ## Contact:
 If you have questions or need assistance, feel free to contact me at waseeurrehmanch@gmail.com or https://www.linkedin.com/in/wasee-ur-rehman.